[Photo of my daughter Sierra and her five-year old horse Raffiki at the state horse show yesterday]

 Horses and their riders

 Wixie, a flea-bitten gray quarter horse mare.
 Our first horse.
 She is in her early 20's.
 Still spry, sometimes stubborn, can be very sweet.
+Snuffles when happy.
 She is the first horse we all learned on, so she has a special place in my heart.

 Quincy, a chestnut Morgan cross (our best guess) gelding.
 Reliable, bomb-proof.
 Wish we could find more horses like him.
 20-something like Wixie.
 For an old horse loves to go fast.
-Our son loves to do speed events on him.
+Our son loved to do speed events on him.
+Now our 11 year old rides him.

-Raffiki, a five year old palomino paint whom our oldest "won" by writing a letter to the 4-H horse council.
+Raffiki, a seven year old palomino paint whom our oldest "won" by writing a letter to the 4-H horse council.
 Our oldest trained him herself.
-Was bucked off and injured few weeks into it, but has gotten back on since and has done phenomenally well on him.
+She was bucked off and injured few weeks into it, but has gotten back on since and has done phenomenally well on him.

-Our oldest - thirteen year old Sierra, horse crazy as they come, she got us all into horses
+Our oldest - Sierra, horse crazy as they come, she got us all into horses (13 yrs old in this photo)

 Taia (pronounced "Tie"), a 15 year old quarter horse mare with racehorse bloodlines.
-We initially bought her for our youngest, but will be shown by oldest this year.
+We initially bought her for our youngest, and was shown for one year.
+Now my husband's horse.
 Beautiful, sweet, with the energy of a young horse.

 Tuesday, May 5, 2009